Hoyasumii/bee-movie/README.md

 let's move it out!

-Pound those petunias, you stri
+Pound those petunias, you strip